Swiss government recruits 75 workers to help Lonza make Moderna COVID shots

-Healthcare & PharmaceuticalsSwiss government recruits 75 workers to help Lonza make Moderna COVID shots

-The Swiss government said on Wednesday it has recruited 75 people to staff facilities at contract drugmaker Lonza (LONN.S), which has been struggling to find qualified personnel to make ingredients for the COVID-19 vaccine from Moderna (MRNA.O).
+ZURICH (Reuters) - The Swiss government said on Wednesday it has recruited 75 people to staff facilities at contract drugmaker Lonza, which has been struggling to find qualified personnel to make ingredients for the COVID-19 vaccine from Moderna.

 Swiss Health Minister Alain Berset said about 15 of the staff identified by the government for the Lonza assignment in Visp could start this month.